EanDudley30/TryHackMeWriteups/Easy Challenges/Bounty Hunter.md

 ### Task 4:  What service can you bruteforce with the text file found?

 We can bruteforce** SSH** using Hydra since we have a username.
-Conviently, the lock.txt file has a list of what appears to be passwords so we can run a wordlist based attack on SSH to login.
+Conveniently, the lock.txt file has a list of what appears to be passwords so we can run a wordlist based attack on SSH to login.

 ### Task 5: What is the users password?